Updated November 21, 2017

 pollution within Placer County.
 As a public agency, the District takes an active

 part in the intergovernmental review process under CEQA.
 In general, the

-agencies (cities, county, and other public agencies) for discretionary land use
+agencies (cities, county, and other public agencies).

-In addition to the District’s CEQA handbook, the District’s Board of Directors
+In addition to the District’s CEQA Handbook, the District’s Board of Directors

 established the thresholds of significance for criteria pollutants as well as